arae11/APIMiniProject/README.md

 > - All code submitted to the Main branch
 > - Product owner has reviewed and accepted the code

+## Using the Framework

+The framework consists of four service classes.
+Each class has a MakeRequestAsync method that will take in the object's ID and return a DTO and JSON object with data filled by the API.
+The Capsule service class also includes a method for returning how many launches the selected capsule has undertaken, which can be run after making the API request.

+File view:
+> Services
+> >  - CapsuleService.cs
+> >  - CrewService.cs
+> >  - RocketService.cs
+> >  - StarlinkSingleSateliteService.cs

 ## Project Deliverables

 1. A complete test framework for the REST API you have chosen.
 (This needs to test all the data in the RESPONSE and test at least 3 requests).